Conditions

 Adult acquired flatfoot can generally be managed conservatively with specific advice and a personalised and progressive strengthening programme that your specialist physiotherapist can design to increase the strength of the soft tissues involved (2).
 Your physiotherapist will understand the structures that need strengthening and will tailor your exercises towards the activity-related and functional goals that will be established.
 You will regularly be reassessed to measure progress and we provide ongoing support and advice so that you can effectively and autonomously manage your symptoms.

-9. Adult Acquired Flat Foot Rehabilitation Plans
+9. Adult Acquired Flatfoot

 This programme focuses on maintaining and restoring ROM (range of motion) with beginner strengthening exercises to the ankle and foot complex.
 All exercises should be kept to a tolerable level of pain.
 This should not exceed any more than 4/10 on your perceived pain scale.